June 2020 - August 2020

 With all of our research and planning completed, it was finally time to start designing!
 We began by creating several low-fidelity wireframes of the account creation flow, onboarding tutorial, and guided tour, to explore different layouts and visual elements.

 After creating several iterations of low-fidelity designs, we refined and synthesized these to create mid-fidelity designs.
-As we continued our design process, we communicated frequently with SuperWorld’s developers, keeping them updated on the status of our work.
-We also added and improved the functionality of our wireframes in order to allow for the Frontend Development team to begin implementing our designs.
+As we continued our design process, we communicated frequently with SuperWorld’s developers, in order to allow for the team to begin implementing our designs.

 Account creation process

 1. Integrating the account creation process within the map allows users to immediately start buying